PierreAnken/HEVS_BSC_IG_S5_Android_Ocean_Polluters/README.md

 ## Presentation

-This project was part of my BSc formation in Business Information Technology.
+This project was part of my BSc degree in Business Information Technology.

 **Goal**: Create a mobile application and store data inside the could using Android and Firebase.